AndyWright360/Mystic-Hazels-Memory-Magic/README.md

 </details>

-- It was assumed that the user had never played a game of this type before.
+- With the target audience being children, the assumption that the user might not have played a similar game before led to the creation of comprehensive instructions.

-- The how to play instructions layout the core gameplay mechanics.
-As well as the conditions to win the game and tips to improve your score.
+- Core gameplay mechanics, the win condition, and tips for an enjoyable gaming experience were outlined to the user.

 ### **Game Page**